go140point6/xahl-node/README.md

 - `USER_DOMAIN` - your server domain.
 - `CERT_EMAIL` - email address for certificate renewals etc.
-- `XAHAU_NODE_SIZE` - allows you to state a "size" of the node, which change the amount of RAM, and HDD thats used.
+- `XAHAU_NODE_SIZE` - allows you to state the "size" of the node, this will change the amount of RAM, and HDD thats used.

 The file also controls the default packages that are installed on the node;